Kolorcoaster

-Kolorcoaster (stylized in all caps) is the debut studio album of Filipino singer and songwriter Maki.
+Kolorcoaster (stylized in all caps) is the debut studio album by Filipino singer and songwriter Maki.
 It was released by Tarsier Records on September 19, 2025.
 The album contains 10 tracks, of which four ("Dilaw", "Namumula", "Bughaw" and "Kahel na Langit") were previously released as stand-alone singles in 2024 and 2025.
 The album spawned a namesake concert tour by Maki featuring its component singles beginning in November 2025.

 Background

 Maki gained widespread recognition in 2024 with the release of his song "Dilaw" (Yellow) on May 24.
 The song topped local Spotify and Billboard charts and even made its way onto the global Spotify chart.
 It became the third OPM song in history to achieve this, following Juan Karlos' "Ere" and gins&melodies' "Babaero" featuring Hev Abi.
 The school-themed music video for "Dilaw" featured Bini member Maloi Ricalde.
 Maki shared that the song had been in his vault since August 2023, waiting for the right moment to be released.
 On August 30, Maki released a single titled "Namumula" (Blush).

 On November 29 and 30, 2024, Maki held his first solo concert, titled "Maki-Concert", (Note: lit.
 'Join a Concert.
 Maki being a Tagalog prefix to join an activity') at the New Frontier Theater in Quezon City, during which he performed one of his upcoming songs, "Bughaw" (Blue), and performed parts of another upcoming single, "Itim Na Ulap" (Black Cloud).
 "Bughaw" was released on December 1, 2024.